turnermichelle/Youtube-Video-Nav-Github-/README.md

 Try to get a certification and build your skills.
 Will take a month to learn to basics.
 Lets get going.
 #AN INVESTMENT IN KNOWLEDGE ALWAYS PAYS BEST INTEREST
+I have decided to take a online Python course with certification for free let's get started.
+I will write important imformation below.
+INTRO TO PYTHON
+#PYthon is a free and open source program.
+Plug and Play.
+It is open source.
+#Open source means you can modify the code.
+Python is cross platform compatible
+#Cross Platform Compatible: Can run language on any operating system.
+Windows, Max ... doesn't matter.
+I am going to download python for easier access.
+Python has begun downloading.
+We will naviate the site shorlty.
+#IDE: interactive develpment elignment
+My Anaconda navigator don't want none unless you got buns hun
+#Introduction to juniper notebook
+Do I need a juniper notebook?
+shorcuts exist
+Example of a code you can create
+#print("thisisspartaaaaaaaa") the click run to run your code
+thats a python code, were on our way to hacking NASA systems LETS GOOOOO
+#Variables and Data types in Python
+How do we store data?
+We store them in variables
+Another example of creating a code in python from the course
+# employee_name " "Kamran" employee_name then you run code.
+We are inventing as we go.
+So if it is working properly you would have types out the original code "Kamran" employee_name and then when you write employee_name "Kamran" should pop up.
+the variable is a temporary storage place.
+When you change the name when you put employee name again a different name will pop up.
+Heres some other examples I am creating myself using the above example as a reference.
+# favourite color "green" favourite_color and then when you write favourite_color "green should pop up. here are more examples below.
+#Dogs name "Kovu" Dogs_name "Kovu" and then when you write Dogs_name "Kovu should pop up.
+We are getting smarter and more wise as we go.
+Every variable is associated with a #Data type look at the different data types below.
+#int: 10,500.
+Can have minus 1 minus hundred.
+500 thousand etc.
+#float: 3.14,15.97 sounds like pie to me.
+Numbers with are decimal points.
+1.9848 doesnt matter.
+#Boolean: TRUE,FALSE.
+Treu and false values.
+#String: "Sam", "Matt".
+Characters kind of data.
+Lets practice below with the different kind of data
+#int example: a1= 100
+              a1
+              100
+lets test out type functions. type(a1) when you click run will be like int. a1=3.14 type(a1) when you click ruun float should appear.
+More examples below
+a1=True
+a1=
+true
+type(a1)
+bool
+#string example
+a1= "spartaaaa!!" (we just stored spartaaaa) a1
+'spartaaaa!!"
+type(a1) run
+str
+#complex numbers example will have real and imaginary parts.
+a1=3+5j
+a1
+(3+5)
+type(a1) run will appear as
+complex
+#OPERATORS IN PYTHON
+#Arithemitic operators a=10 b=20 run you have plus minus multiplication and division.
+first arithemic operator is addition a+b run (so 10 plus 20)
+30 because 10 is stored in A and 20 is stored in B next arithimitic operator subtraction a-b run
+-10
+NOTE** a-b and b-a will get you different results b-a run
+10
+Third type of arithemetic operator multiplication
+NOTE * (star) means multiplication) a*b
+200
+Fourth artithemetic operator division
+NOTE* / means division
+a/b run
+0.5
+we are moving onto the next kind of operator
+#Relational Operators this includes < and > greater than and less than as well as equal to and not equal to.
+Symbols for these to come later.
+Once again a=10 b=20
+a>b run
+False because 10 is not greater than 20 silly salmon sausage. a<b
+True because 10 is less than 20. a==b using two equal symbols to see if equal to eachother false because 10 is not equal to 20
+NOTE = means equal ! (explanation mark means not equal) lets try a is not equal to b. a!=b run
+True because 10 is not equal to 20.
+Can play around and change the values of a and b to get differet results
+#LOGICAL OPERATORS "and", "or" and "not" and and & same thing.
+&
+a=true
+b= False run
+a&b  (true and false) will give us a false value because one of the operants is false.
+Run false b&a false b&b run false (bs are both false) a&a run
+True
+Note | is a pipe operator stands for or.
+| true.
+a|b run
+True.
+It is true because at least one of the operants represented by a number is true. b|a run
+True
+a|a run
+true because both operants are true b|b  run
+False because both operants are false.